 The scenery of lake and mountains was picturesque, but not as visually stirring as the way Harry licked his lips as his steamy gaze met hers.
 Beside the lake, he set the broom down, and carried her underneath a nearby willow tree.
 His mouth employed none of the finesse of Malfoy, but contained a raw passion that engulfed Mary Sue's shapely body in flames of desire to know him better, and possibly become his one true love.

-In order to know Harry better, Mary Sue ripped off what he so cutely called a 'jumper' and ran her hands across his chest and back, ignoring the tiny inner voice that wished she'd done this with Draco too.
+In order to know Harry better, Mary Sue ripped off what he so cutely called a jumper and ran her hands across his chest and back, ignoring the tiny inner voice that wished she'd done this with Draco too.
 She squeezed Potter's backside—something she had done with the other boy and had to admit the Slytherin's was finer—and felt that if she could just reach the core of the firmly muscled teen, she'd know him on a level other girls only dreamed about.

-The ragged breath she took when Harry pressed closer as if trying to reach her core became suspended when a silky voice sneered, "Inappropriate public display of affection—fifty points from Gryffindor.
+The ragged breath she took when Harry pressed closer as if trying to reach her core became suspended when a silky voice said, "Inappropriate public display of affection—fifty points from Gryffindor.
 Unauthorized use of broom—twenty points.
 Return it at once, Potter.
 I will see Miss Mary Sue back to the school."

 Trying to smooth her wildly and seductively tousled hair, the girl whose golden skin was flushed with embarrassment and other things stood trembling before the man looking down at her with an unfathomable expression.
 Harry stomped off to return the broom.
 She was left alone with the forbidding figure.